 Step #1: Establish project scope

-The project scope document freezes a project’s requirements, priorities, and constraints.
+A project scope statement freezes a project’s requirements, priorities, and constraints.
 Essentially, it documents what’s included and what’s not included in a project.

-If the project’s scope isn’t defined or approved by the client, chances are clients may request deliverables outside the original scope.
+If the project’s scope isn’t defined or approved by the client, chances are project owners may request deliverables outside the original requirements.
 This is called scope creep.

-The scope document doesn’t have to be complex.
+The scope document is a detailed project brief.
+However, it doesn’t have to be complex.
 Here’s a simple project scope template that you can download to get started.

 Step #2: Create a Work Breakdown Structure (WBS)

-Once you’ve established a project’s scope, the next step is to create a Work Breakdown Structure.
+Once you’ve established a project’s scope, the next step is to create the WBS.